TMO2018/C64-Video-Enhancement/README.md

 # C64 Video Enhancement by c0pperdragon

+TMO: I've made some changes to the pcb.

 FPGA based modification board for the Commodore 64 computer to produce YPbPr or RGB video output.

 The C64 is the most iconic device of the 8-bit computer era and there is a huge library of